Andi-IM/kodakito/README.md

 ## Features

 -   **Responsive UI**: Optimized layouts for different screen sizes using `window_size_classes`.
-    -   **Mobile**: List view for easy scrolling.
+    -   **Mobile**: List view with pull-to-refresh for easy scrolling.
-    -   **Desktop/Web**: Grid view with a navigation rail for enhanced usability.
+    -   **Desktop/Web**: Grid view for enhanced usability.
 -   **Story Management**:
-    -   View a list of stories from the community.
+    -   View a list of stories from the community with infinite scroll pagination.
-    -   View detailed story information with hero animations.
+    -   View detailed story information with dynamic color schemes extracted from images.
-    -   Add new stories with image uploads.
+    -   Add new stories with image uploads and optional location tagging.
+-   **Location Features** (Pro version):
+    -   Pick story location using Google Maps integration.
+    -   View story locations on interactive maps.
+    -   Geocoding to display city/country names.
 -   **Authentication**: Secure login and registration flow.
 -   **Modern Design**: Material 3 design elements with custom theming and typography.